Copperbelt University

 The Copperbelt University is a public university in Kitwe, Zambia.
-It is the second largest public university after The University of Zambia.
+It is the second largest public university in Zambia.
 The language of instruction at the university is English.

 Overview

 The Copperbelt University is a public university established through Act of Parliament No. 19 of 1987.
-It currently operates from five campuses: Jambo Drive Main Campus, Parklands Campus, Ndola Campus, Kapasa Makasa Campus and TAZARA Campus.
+It currently operates from five campuses: Riverside Main Campus along Jambo Drive, Parklands Campus, Ndola Campus, Kapasa Makasa Campus and TAZARA Campus.
 The TAZARA campus is currently offering only Railway, Mechanical and Electromechanical Engineering.

-These campuses are located in suburban areas in the cities of Kitwe, Ndola and Chinsali in the Copperbelt and Muchinga Provinces of Zambia.
+These campuses are located in suburban areas in the cities of Lusaka, Kitwe, Ndola and Chinsali in the Copperbelt and Muchinga Provinces of Zambia.

-The Copperbelt university has the biggest school of engineering in the country, offering a variety of engineering fields as bachelor's degrees with honors.
+The Copperbelt University has the biggest school of engineering in the country, offering a variety of engineering fields as bachelor's degrees with honors.
 It is the first institution in Southern Africa to offer mechatronics, as an achievement.

-The Copperbelt University has the biggest school of built environment, offering programs such as Architecture, Real Estate, Urban and Regional Planning and Construction Economics Management (which also branches into Quantity Surveying).
+The Copperbelt University has the biggest school of built environment, offering programs such as Architecture, Real Estate, Urban and Regional Planning and Quantity Surveying).

 The university's core business is to provide teaching, learning, research, consultancy and public service.
 These are carried out through its ten faculties: